uart/scarphase/README.md

 ## Examples

-### 1. Profiling
+### 1. Profile

-To profile and find phases in gcc from SPEC2006, with input 166.i
+This profiles and finds runtime phases in gcc from SPEC2006, with input 166.i.
+The profile is saved in *gcc.profile* and is used in the succeeding examples to plot and dump gcc's phases.

     ./scarphase profile \
         --scarphase-conf configs/scarphase/example0.conf \